 Hair – The health aspects of hair loss and hair graying

 Hair is a protein filament that grows from follicles found in the dermis.
 The human body is covered in follicles which produce thick terminal.
 Hair loss may be considered as a common aging problem.
 However, experts believe that graying or thinning is not a sign of aging; rather a sign of deficiencies.
 Furthermore, several diseases and the various medications seem to take a toll on one’s health, causing various changes in the hair of our seniors.
 From deficiencies to various disease conditions, graying and thinning have many stories to tell.

 The story of graying

 The process of aging creates various changes – these include weathering of the shafts, a decrease in the production of shafts, and a simultaneous decrease in the functioning of melanocytes.

-Each of our follicles contains a pigment melanin.
-Melanin is the compound which gives it color.
+Each of our follicles contains the pigment melanin.
+Melanin is the compound that gives it color.
 As we age, there is a significant decrease in the amount of melanin that our body produces.
 Such a kind of problem, causes it to lose its color and turn gray.

 Reasons for graying or thinning in our seniors

-As already stated, gray hair may not always signal advancing age.
+As already stated, graying may not always signal advancing age.
 But, it may be an indication of these 10 major reasons.
 Let’s understand them:

 Heart disease in men

-Researchers have found out an important link between heart disease and graying of hair in men.
-A study carried out at the University of Egypt, stated that, graying of hair signals that elderly men might be suffering from heart disease.
+Researchers have found out an important link between heart disease and the graying of hair in men.
+A study carried out at the University of Egypt, stated that, graying signals that elderly men might be suffering from heart disease.
 This is an important finding, which can be further strengthened by more studies.